top of page

 Coordinator of the Center for Feminine Spirituality

-Mallika Devi is the coordinator of the Center for Feminine Spirituality.
-Her aim is to promote the principles of Feminine Spirituality to women worldwide as the proper understanding of women’s nature and role has the potential to improve the quality of life.
+Mallika Devi is the dedicated coordinator of the Center for Feminine Spirituality.
+Her mission is to teach the transformative principles of Feminine Spirituality.
+She believes that a true understanding of the feminine nature can dramatically enhance the quality of life.

-Mallika was born in Italy and pursued her studies in different countries.
-She earned a Masters in Pedagogy with focus on intercultural studies from the University of Cologne, Germany.
-She also accomplished an Ayurveda Therapist Training at Chakrapani Clinic in Jaipur, India.
+Born in Italy, Mallika has pursued her studies across various countries.
+She holds a Master's degree in Pedagogy, specializing in intercultural studies, from the University of Cologne in Germany.
+Additionally, she completed Ayurvedic Therapist Training at the renowned Chakrapani Clinic in Jaipur, India.

 Ladili Devi